rbaker2019/BurgerBuilder/readme.md

 8. I prefer setting the state of a class-based component in an explicitly defined constructor.

+9. In the BurgerBuilder state, I am using `checkout` instead of `purchasing`

 ## Things I would like to do in the future (todo)